-Cloud computing can provide virtually unlimited computational and storage resources as needed.
-With the correct application model and implementation, clouds enable applications to scale out with relative ease.
-Because of the "pleasantly parallel" nature of the MapReduce programming model, it has become a dominant model for deploying and executing applications in a cloud, and AutoDock certainly fits well for MapReduce.
-However, many researchers still shun away from clouds for different reasons.
-For example, some researchers may not feel comfortable letting their data sit in shared storage space with users worldwide, while others may have large amounts of data and computation that would be financially too expensive to move into the cloud.
+into the cloud.
 It is more typical for a researcher to have access to several research clusters hosted at his/her lab or institute.
 These clusters usually consist of only a few nodes, and the nodes in one cluster may be very different from those in another cluster in terms of various specifications including CPU frequency, number of cores, cache size, memory size, and storage capacity.
 Commonly a MapReduce framework is deployed in a single cluster to run jobs, but any such individual cluster does not provide enough resources to deliver significant performance gain.
-For example, at Indiana University we have access to IU Quarry, FutureGrid [4], and Teragrid [16] clusters but each cluster imposes limit on the maximum number of nodes a user can uses at any time.
+For example, at Indiana University we have access to IU Quarry, FutureGrid [5], and Teragrid [17] clusters but each cluster imposes limit on the maximum number of nodes a user can uses at any time.
 If these isolated clusters can work together, they collectively become more powerful.

-Unfortunately, users cannot directly throw a MapReduce framework such as Hadoop on top of these clusters to form a single larger MapReduce cluster.
+Unfortunately, users cannot directly deploy a MapReduce framework such as Hadoop on top of these clusters to form a single larger MapReduce cluster.
 Typically the internal nodes of a cluster are not directly reachable from outside.
 However, MapReduce requires the master node to directly communicate with any slave node, which is also one of the reasons why MapReduce frameworks are usually deployed within a single cluster.
 Therefore, one challenge is to make multiple clusters act collaboratively as one so it can more efficiently run MapReduce.
 There are two possible approaches to address this challenge.
 One is to unify the underlying physical clusters as a single virtual cluster by adding a special infrastructure layer, and run MapReduce framework directly working with multiple clusters without needing additional special infrastructure layers.

 We propose a hierarchical MapReduce framework which takes the second approach to gather isolated cluster resources into a more capable one for running MapReduce jobs.
-Kavulya et al. characterize MapReduce jobs into four categories based on their execution patterns: map-only, map-mostly, shuffle-mostly, and reduce-mostly, and also find that 91% of the MapReduce jobs they have surveyed fall into the map-only and map-mostly categories [9].
+Kavulya et al. characterize MapReduce jobs into four categories based on their execution patterns: map-only, map-mostly, shuffle-mostly, and reduce-mostly, and also find that 91% of the MapReduce jobs they have surveyed fall into the map-only and map-mostly categories [10].
 Our framework partitions and distributes MapReduce jobs from these two categories (map-only and mapmostly) into multiple clusters to perform map-intensive computation, and collects and combines the outputs in the global node.
 Our framework also achieves load-balancing by assigning different task loads to different clusters based on the cluster size, current load, and specifications of the nodes.
 We have implemented the prototype framework using Apache Hadoop.

 The rest of the paper is organized as follows.
 Section 2 presents some related works.
 Section 3 gives an overview of our hierarchical MapReduce framework.
-Section 4 presents more details on the application of AutoDock using MapReduce.
+Section 4 presents more details on the multiple AutoDock runs using MapReduce.
 Section 5 gives experiment setup and result analysis.
 The conclusion and future work are given in Section 6.